Mister-JP/myproject/phase-1.md

   - [x] Metadata stored in DB.
   - [x] PDFs stored in blob storage.
 - [x] No duplicates are stored for repeated queries.
-- [ ] All code passes linting & basic tests in CI (CI configured; first green run pending).
+- [x] All code passes linting & basic tests in CI.
 - [x] Minimal docs exist for setup & connector extension.

 ---